 The iShares Gold Trust Micro (IAUM) is—get ready for it!—backed by gold bullion stored in vaults.

-It works the same as GLD, the same as its larger sister fund, the iShares Gold Trust (IAU), and the same as most other physical gold ETFs.
-And in case you’re curious, IAUM’s gold is stashed in London and New York.
+IAUM works the same as GLD, the same as its larger sister fund, the iShares Gold Trust (IAU), and the same as most other physical gold ETFs.
+It’s based on gold that’s stashed away in vaults (in London and New York, specifically).

-At least for right now, IAUM is the best gold ETF for low fees, as it charges a mere 0.09% annually.
+But where IAUM stands apart is its cost.
+At least for right now, it’s the best gold ETF for low fees, charging a thin 0.09% annually.

 Why do I say “for right now”?
 Generally speaking, virtually every fund is at risk of another fund undercutting it on price—so that risk is rarely worth mentioning.
-However, in this case, gold ETFs have spent the past few years in an intense fee war that saw smaller operators undercut legacy funds like GLD and IAU, which eventually prompted their providers (State Street Global Advisors and iShares, respectively) to create cheaper versions that could compete on price.
+However, in this case, gold ETFs aren’t far removed from an intense, yearslong fee war that saw smaller operators undercut legacy funds like GLD and IAU, which eventually prompted their providers (State Street Global Advisors and iShares, respectively) to create cheaper versions that could compete on price.

 Do I think iShares’ micro gold fund is at immediate risk of another fund beating it on fees?
 Not really, and even if that does happen, IAUM would still be incredibly cheap.
 But just given the relatively recent fee actions in the space, it’s fair to say IAUM is at slightly-higher-than-normal risk of that happening.